stefantzn/Wave/README.md

 Wave enables seniors to connect with like-minded individuals through language and shared interests.
 Our user-friendly interface ensures a seamless experience, making it easy to build connections and form lasting friendships.

 ### Brain Training Games
-Keep your mind sharp with Wave's two engaging games:
+Keep your mind sharp with Wave's two engaging games: Word Search and Tile Match

 ### Word Search
 Challenge yourself with classic word search puzzles designed to enhance cognitive abilities and vocabulary.
 Choose from various difficulty levels to tailor the experience to your preference.

-### Memory Match
+### Tile Match
 Exercise your memory with the timeless match-2 tiles game.
 Sharpen your concentration and cognitive skills while having fun with this entertaining and nostalgic game.

 ### Physical Health Tracking